wirecardBrasil/challenge/API_USE.md

 *Notes:*
 *-card infos should only send when payment type was 2 (credit card).*
-*-For safety purpose, the card number only returns for last digits and the method doesn   't returns cvv.*
+*-For safety purpose, the card number only returns four last digits and the method doesn   't returns cvv.*
 *-boleto infos should only send when payment type was 1 (boleto).*